 Baker Street and Gloucester Place form a large one-way system running from Regent's Park to Oxford Street.
 We're making plans with Westminster City Council, Baker Street Quarter Partnership and Portman Estates to introduce two-way traffic on these routes.

 Subject to approval by our Surface Board and the Cabinet Member of Westminster City Council, this work will start in summer 2017 and last 18 months.

 The project will reduce the dominance of traffic along Baker Street and Gloucester Place, making it safer and easier to access.

 Rebalancing road space will benefit pedestrians and cyclists, and keep traffic flowing while also discouraging high speeds.

-A number of similar one-way road systems are being transformed into community-friendly, safe, two-way streets as part of our Road Modernisation Plan.
+A number of similar one-way road systems are being transformed into community-friendly, safe, two-way streets as part of our plan to improve London's roads.

 - Introducing two-way traffic will help shorten journey times as vehicles won't have to follow long routes around the system or make circuitous routes on residential streets

 - Up to 50 new and upgraded pedestrian crossings will be introduced, making it easier to cross safely in any direction

 - Wider pavements, reduced street clutter and improved street lighting along Baker Street and at Dorset Square will make the area more pleasant.
 Westminster City Council is also exploring opportunities to introduce more trees and green spaces